To improve the conditions of home and community, especially for people with low incomes.

 Over the years, MHP has developed an effective lobbying arm and advocacy network.
 MHP has earned the respect of affordable housing supporters throughout the state, as well as government and legislative leaders.

-Today MHP continues to support housing for all Minnesotans through capacity building, advocacy, and loans and grants.
+Today MHP continues to support turning aspirations into action through capacity building, advocacy, and loans and grants.